|Professor in the Department of English Studies||Room 204, Hallgarth House||+44 (0) 191 33 42567|

 - Green, Mandy (2000).
 "Words of Power": The Search for authority in 'Hymn to the Naiads'.
 In Mark Akenside: A Reassessment.
 Dix, Robin Associated University Press.
 183-228.

 - Green, Mandy & Al-Akhras, Sharihan (2021).
 Women (Re)Writing Milton.
 Routledge Studies in Renaissance Literature and Culture.
-Routledge.
+New York: Routledge.

 - Green, Mandy (2018).
 Mortal Change: Life After Death in Paradise Lost.
 Milton Studies 59: 57-90.